fbunt/scinet_notes/README.md

 ### Project Storatge

 The project storage lives in `/project/umontana_fire_modeling`.
-Create a directory for your data at `/project/umontana_fire_modeling/$USER`.
-For me,
+Create a directory for your data at `/project/umontana_fire_modeling/$USER`:

 ```sh
 [username@Atlas-login-1 ~]$ mkdir /project/umontana_fire_modeling/$USER
 ```
-creates a directory within our project dir that is the same as your username.
+This creates a directory within our project dir that is the same as your username.

 **NOTE: Data under `/project/` is not backed up**